Cartier Tank Solo Quartz VS Automatic Review

-Despite all the similarities between the quartz and automatic models, these are two very different watches.
+Despite all the similarities between the quartz and automatic models in this collection, these are two very different watches.
 The mechanics used to display the time are as different as night and day.
 Yes, the most noticeable differences are on the outside and they are only a few.
-What really makes both these timepieces different is what's "behind the scenes" so the million dollar question is:
+What really makes both these timepieces different is what's "behind the scenes" so the million-dollar question is:

 With this in-depth comparison, we will be comparing some of the best selling Cartier Tank watches; the Cartier Tank Solos.
 One is a quartz model and the other is the Tank Solo XL an automatic/self-winding model.
 You can see both watches using the buttons below.

-Let's start with that which makes these two watches similar before getting into what makes each of these watches different from one another.
+Let's start with what makes these two watches similar before getting into what makes each of these watches different from one another.
 Firstly, the overall look of each of these watches is nearly identical.
 They both have the exact same classic look only with a difference in the case size, and a few other differences.
 In terms of additional functions, only the Automatic Tank watch has a date window at the 6 o'clock position.
 They both are made of the same material and have a water resistance of 30m/100ft, which is about 30% more than the Tank Louis Cartier.
-As for the inside of the watch, the difference is in the caliber which is the watch's movement, it's power source.
+Although, to be frank, that still is still not all that water-resistant.
+As for the inside of the watch, the difference is in the caliber which is the watch's movement, its power source.

 Differences & Similarities Between The Cartier Tank Solo Quartz & Automatic